NathaliaTGodoy/devops-23-24-PSM-1231864/CA1/README_CA1.md

 ## Overview

-This Class Assignment consisted in integrating a new feature into an existing React.js and Spring Data REST Application along with the use of Git commands.
+This report outlines a class assignment focused on enhancing an existing React.js and Spring Data REST Application by integrating new features using version control provided by GitHub.
-The first part of this exercise involves adding a new field to record the years of an employee in the company, implementing support for the new field, adding unit tests, and ensuring functionality across server and client parts of the solution.
-This former task should be done in the master branch.
+The assignment unfolds in two parts: firstly, adding a new field to record the years of an employee in the company, including support implementation, unit tests, and ensuring functionality across server and client parts of the solution directly in the master branch.
+The second part of this exercise also involves introducing a new feature to the employee entity, utilizing branching strategies for all the steps of the development before merging into the master branch.
+The report provides insights into the process, challenges, solutions encountered, and presents an alternative solution for the version control.

 ## Analysis, Design and Implementation